sarroyo551/readMeMaker/readMe.md

-# Star Wars Char Generator
+# Star Wars Character Generator

   ## Description

-  Generator of star wars characters
+  An app that generates Star Wars characters at random

   ## Table of Contents